Molecular drag pump

 A molecular drag pump is a type of vacuum pump that utilizes the drag of air molecules against a rotating surface.
-The most common sub-type is the Holweck pump, which contains a rotating cylinder with spiral grooves which direct the gas from the high vacuum side of the pump to the low vacuum side of the pump.
+The most common sub-type is the Holweck pump, which contains a rotating cylinder with spiral grooves which direct the gas from the high-vacuum side of the pump to the low-vacuum side of the pump.
 The older Gaede pump design is similar, but is much less common due to disadvantages in pumping speed.
-In general, molecular drag pumps are more efficient for heavy gasses, so the lighter gasses (hydrogen, deuterium, helium) will make up the majority of the residual gasses left after running a molecular drag pump.
+In general, molecular drag pumps are more efficient for heavy gases, so the lighter gases (hydrogen, deuterium, helium) will make up the majority of the residual gases left after running a molecular drag pump.

 The turbomolecular pump invented in the 1950s, is a more advanced version based on similar operation, and a Holweck pump is often used as the backing pump for it.
 The Holweck pump can produce a vacuum as low as 1e-8 mmHg.

 History

 Gaede

 The earliest molecular drag pump was created by Wolfgang Gaede, who had the idea of the pump in 1905, and spent several years corresponding with Leybold trying to build a practical device.
 The first prototype device to meet expectations was completed in 1910, achieving a pressure of less than $10^{-6}$ mbar.
 By 1912, twelve pumps had been created, and the concept was presented to the meeting of the Physical Society in Münster on 16 September of that year, and was generally well received.

 Gaede published several papers on the principles of this molecular pump, and patented the design.
 The working principle is that the gas in the chamber is exposed to one side of a rapidly spinning cylinder.
 Collisions between the gas and the spinning cylinder gives the molecules of gas momentum in the same direction as the surface of the cylinder, which designed to turn away from the vacuum chamber and toward a fore-line.
 A separate backing pump is used to lower the pressure at the fore-line (output of the molecular pump), since in order to function, the molecular pump needs to operate under pressures low enough that the gas inside is in free molecular flow.
 One important measure of the pump is the compression ratio, $K$.
 This is the ratio of the pressure of the vacuum, $P_{vac}$ to the pressure to the outlet, $P_{fore}$ and is roughly constant across different pressures, but depends on the individual gas.

 The compression ratio can be estimated using the kinetic theory of gases by calculating the flow due to collisions with the rotating surfaces, and rate of diffusion in the reverse direction.
-The compression ratio tends to be better for heavy molecules, since the thermal velocity of lighter gasses is higher and speed of the rotating cylinder has a less effect on these faster moving, lighter gasses.
+The compression ratio tends to be better for heavy molecules, since the thermal velocity of lighter gases is higher and speed of the rotating cylinder has a less effect on these faster moving, lighter gases.

 This "Gaede molecular pump" was used in an early experiment testing vacuum gauges.